syseleven/grav-docs-syseleven-stack/pages/02.Documentation/07.network/02.lbaas/docs.en.md

 We prepared a simple tutorial that shows [basic usage of LBaaS](../../../03.Tutorials/07.lbaas/docs.en.md).

 !!! **Feature availability**
 !!!
-LBaaS is currently only available in region 'dbl'.
-It will also be available in region 'cbk' in the near future.
+LBaaS was previously only available in region 'dbl'.
+It has become also available in region 'cbk' in February 2019.

 ---